vygr/ChrysaLisp/docs/ITERATION.md

-built in types that inherit from `class/seq`, this class defines an interface to extract individual elements from a sequence, discover the length, cut and splice elements and slices of said sequences together and find the index of an element in a sequences of those elements.
+built in types that inherit from `class/seq`, this class defines an interface to extract individual elements from a sequence, discover the length, cut and splice elements and slices of said sequences together and find the index of an element in a sequence of those elements.

 These built in interface features are used by higher level functions to expose and extend them to Lisp level code.